History of the Banner

 Started in 2006, the Whitewater Banner ("the Banner") was created by community leader Jim Stewart to give the community of Whitewater a local, objective source for news and events.
 Without a daily local news source, Mr. Stewart recognized the community need to be informed of current news, exciting accomplishments, and local events.
 Quickly, the Banner became a trusted online source for anything Whitewater.

-In 2018, Mr. Stewart stepped down as owner and editor of the Banner and the Whitewater Banner was gifted to the Whitewater Community Foundation (WCF) to ensure that the Banner would remain a part of the Whitewater community forever.
+In 2018, Mr. Stewart stepped down as owner and editor of the Banner and gifted the Banner to the Whitewater Community Foundation (WCF) to ensure that the Banner would remain a part of the Whitewater community forever.
 The WCF serves as steward of the Banner and appoints an editor-in-chief and editorial committee to oversee operations of the Banner.
-Any revenues generated by the Banner sponsors and advertisers support a scholarship in honor of the founder of the Banner, Jim Stewart, and the general mission of the WCF.
+Any revenues generated by the Banner sponsors and advertisers support The Jim Stewart Memorial Scholarship created to honor Jim Stewart and his lifelong commitment to community service.

 What is the Whitewater Banner?